Crimson-Wizard/bus-off-blog/README.md

 AC1 Given a logged in user, they can approve a comment

-- Perform the Test: Log in as a user with admin privileges.
-Navigate to the section of the site where comments are awaiting approval.
+- Perform the Test: Logged in as a user with admin privileges.
+Navigated to the section of the site where comments are awaiting approval.
 Find a comment that is pending approval.
 Click the option to approve the comment.
-Verify that the comment is moved to the approved status and is visible on the relevant post or comment section.
+Verified that the comment is moved to the approved status and is visible on the relevant post or comment section.

 AC2 Given a logged in user, they can disapprove a comment

-- Perform the Test: Log in as a user with admin privileges.
-Navigate to the comments awaiting approval.
-Find the comment you want to disapprove.
+- Perform the Test: Logged in as a user with admin privileges.
+Navigated to the comments awaiting approval.
+Find the comment to disapprove.
 Click the option to delete the comment.
 Verify that the comment is deleted and is no longer visible on the site and is removed from the moderation queue.

 ### Read about the site